-As the test cases were being designed, it was determined that in a few cases a non-flawed construct could not be generated that correctly fixed the flaw being tested.
+During the test case design process, it was determined that in a few cases a non-flawed construct could not be generated that correctly fixed the flaw being tested.
 Therefore, a minimal number of test cases are considered "bad-only" in the sense that they only contain a flawed construct.